better built futures

 We design better futures

-Habitat Unit is a design-led consultancy at the intersection of architecture, urbanism, and sustainable development.
+Founded by Abel Feleke in 2022, Habitat Unit is an independent design-led consultancy at the intersection of architecture, urbanism, and sustainable development.

-We are a global collective of designers and built environment specialists committed to shaping cities, buildings, and communities that are not only resilient, but deeply human.
+With our honorary base at Kellogg College, University of Oxford, we are a globally distributed team of designers and built environment specialists committed to shaping cities, buildings, and communities that are not only resilient but also deeply human.
 Our work blends creative vision with technical precision, crafting responses to complexity with clarity.

 Grounded in the principles of sustainable urban development, our practice translates research into form, systems into space, and purpose into built outcomes.
-Whether shaping civic visions, co-creating with communities, or leading transformative design projects, we strive for better futures.
+Whether shaping civic futures, co-creating with communities, or leading transformative design projects, we strive to build better.

 We can help across a range of key areas: